Using HTML Buttons in Power BI - Step-by-Step Guide

 }

-You can efficiently create HTML buttons that meet your specific needs and preferences using these methods.
+Using these methods, you can efficiently create HTML buttons that meet your specific needs and preferences.

 2. Get an HTML Visual for Power BI